Perfectionists, these are the costs of always wanting to do things better

 Developing a resilient culture

 If you’re an organizational leader trying to break the cycle of perfectionism in your own team, your leader signals are all-important.
 Be intentional, since every action you take as a leader shapes the culture.
-Here are some behaviors that can help you develop this type of culture.
+Here are some behaviors that can help you develop this type of culture:

-- Applaud effort and not just outcome
+- Applaud effort and not just outcome.

-- Demonstrate vulnerability by revealing your own shortcomings and internal worries
+- Demonstrate vulnerability by revealing your own shortcomings and internal worries.

-- Encourage prioritization and the willingness to say “no” particularly to higher-ups
+- Encourage prioritization and the willingness to say “no” particularly to higher-ups.

 - Show humanity and empathy to your team.
 Lead with authentic connection before diving into the details of the work.